Plate Girders

 • (a/h)(a/h) = Panel aspect ratio.

-• The second term represents the massive additional capacity gained entirely from Tension Field Action.
+The first term inside the brackets (CvC_v) represents the pre-buckling strength.
+The second term represents the massive additional capacity gained entirely from Tension Field Action.

 Types of Stiffeners

 Because plate girder webs are so thin, they almost always require stiffening.
-There are three primary types of stiffeners used.
+There are three primary types of stiffeners used:

-These are required at unframed ends (supports) and at locations of heavy concentrated loads.
+1. Bearing Stiffeners (AISC J10): Required at unframed ends (supports) and at locations of heavy concentrated loads.
 They prevent local web yielding and crippling under direct compression.
+Usually placed in pairs and designed as a fictitious column.

-These are placed vertically at intervals along the span to increase the shear buckling strength of the web and to enable Tension Field Action (TFA).
+2. Intermediate Transverse Stiffeners (AISC G2): Placed vertically at intervals along the span to increase the shear buckling strength of the web and to enable Tension Field Action (TFA).
+Act as vertical compression struts.

-Rarely used in building construction, but common in massive bridge girders.
+3. Longitudinal Stiffeners: Rarely used in building construction, but common in massive bridge girders.
 Placed horizontally along the web (usually in the compression zone) to significantly increase the bending buckling strength of the web.

 Shear Flow Formula